 Queen Elizabeth Scholars will have the opportunity to contribute to strengthening health systems in any of 20 Commonwealth countries – ranging from Australia to Zambia – where we, and our partners, have robust relationships focused on health-system strengthening.
 Scholars will become part of our large and growing network of health-system leaders.
 Scholarships are available to:

-- outgoing interns (McMaster undergraduate or graduate students) – seven to eight students per year to undertake internships in Commonwealth countries other than Canada;
+- outgoing interns (McMaster undergraduate or graduate students) – seven to eight students per year to undertake internships in Commonwealth countries other than Canada (applications now closed);

-- outgoing scholars (McMaster graduate students) – five students per year to do field research in Commonwealth countries other than Canada; and
+- outgoing scholars (McMaster graduate students) – five students per year to do field research in Commonwealth countries other than Canada (applications now closed); and

 - incoming scholars (students from Commonwealth countries other than Canada pursuing a graduate degree at McMaster) – four students per year to pursue graduate training at McMaster.